jekyll/jekyll/docs/_docs/step-by-step/10-deployment.md

 This restricts your Ruby environment to only use gems set in your `Gemfile`.

+Note: if publishing your site with GitHub Pages, you can match production version of Jekyll by using the `github-pages` gem instead of `github-pages` in your `Gemfile`.
+In this scenario you may also want to exclude `Gemfile.lock` from your repository because GitHub Pages ignores that file.

 ## Plugins

 Jekyll plugins allow you to create custom generated content specific to your